destairdenbi/training-material/videos/galaxy-docker-kitematic.md

 Now that Kitematic is set up, you can open it to browse the catalog of Docker images available at DockerHub.
 To do so, you first need to register for free for a [DockerHub account](https://hub.docker.com/signup).

-Now that you have an account, you can browse the catalog of Docker images, and run the Galaxy RNA workbench.
+Now that you have an account, you can browse the catalog of Docker images, and run the Galaxy RNA workbench:

 [<img align="center" src="img/run-rna-workbench.png" alt="Run the Galaxy RNA workbench" valign="middle">](https://www.youtube.com/watch?v=fYer4Xdw_h4)

 The Galaxy RNA workbench can now be used to analyse data.

 If you are not familiar with how the Galaxy interface is organized, how to import data into Galaxy, and where to find the tools, you can run an *interactive tour*.